Age-appropriate chores: 5 ways to get your kids started

 I also think pocket money is teaching kids that if they work hard, they will reap the rewards.
 I think it contributes to a good work ethic and I hope it will inspire them to become entrepreneurial: if you put in the effort you will get a reward.

 Children should not be educated with a return.
-Giving children chores within your household teaches responsibility and independence; giving money to reward the child is robbing them of understanding the purpose of these key fundamental lessons in life.
+Giving children chores within your household teaches responsibility and independence; offering money as a reward is robbing them of understanding the purpose of these key fundamental lessons in life.
 Giving money to your child to take the rubbish out, clean their room or cut the grass is to say, “Only through work you will be rewarded.”

 Money is a gift.
 As a parent, you should love your child and show this without them having to do something for you.
 It’s great for a child to help around the house but money, in my opinion, is not the way to go.
 We should be giving money because of love not because of slavery.